 We’ve also put together a list of some of the best pet-friendly attractions across the Lake District and Cumbria so that your whole party can enjoy the delights of the national park together.

+Stretching 7 miles from Ravenglass to Dalegarth, the railway has several request stops along the way.
 Dogs are welcome on board for a small charge, which includes a doggy welcome pack and water bowls at both ends of the line.
-Dogs are also allowed in the gift shop at Ravenglass and downstairs at Dalegarth station in Eskdale.

-Take a look at our pet-friendly cottages in Eskdale and our guide to the best walks from the Ravenglass & Eskdale Railway stations.
+Take a look at our pet-friendly cottages in Eskdale.

 5. Ullswater 'Steamers'